ni/veristand-editor-plugin-examples/VeriStandCustomControls/ARCHITECTURE.md

 ## Known Issues
 1. Palette Icons - *.png* files were deprecated as palette icons in favor of a vector rendering software.
 This technology is not easy to share externally.
 New controls will display a **?** icon in the palette.
 The VeriStand team will look in to adding this support back for VeriStand 2020 R3.

+## Customizing the Application

+### Add, Remove, or Rename Commands
+The term *command* generally refers to menus, toolbar items, context menus, and properties pane configuration.
+These items can be customized through a plugin derived from *IPushCommandContent*.
+The example provides such a plugin in the [PluginCommandContentProvider](PluginCommandContentProvider.cs) class.

+Customization options include:
+* Hiding a command.
+* Disabling a command.
+* Changing the text associated with a command.
+* Overriding the behavior of a command with another behavior.
+* Adding a command to the menus, toolbar, context menus, and properties pane.
+This includes those for a selected item.

+### Advanced Customization
+Full customization of the application is restricted to the *IApplicationFeatureSet*.
+There can only be one *IApplicationFeatureSet*, and it must be provided by the executable through the *VeriStand.CustomApplication* project and the [CustomApplicationFeatureSet](CustomApplicationFeatureSet.cs) class.

+The feature set can customize more than *IPushCommandContent*.
+Other examples include:
+* Filtering out any plugin from the environment.
+The example demonstrates how to filter unwanted tool windows.
+* Providing a different splash screen and application name.
+* Defining what *docking*, or the user ability to drag windows, is allowed.
+* Providing a custom welcome screen (see *CreateLauncherControl*) when the application is launched.
+* Removing the existing welcome screen.